Nepal – Everest Base Camp

 - Trek gear: Sleeping mats, sleeping bags, down jacket and duffel bags

-- Trek support: Climbing guide, assistant climbing guide and porters (1 porter to 2 trekkers)
+- Trek support: Climbing guide, assistant climbing guide and porters (1 porter to 1 trekker for open international group)

 - Boiled drinking water, tea and coffee during meals on trek